afder7/qmc/README.md

 # qmc
-Updates
+## Updates

--Generator doesn't sample points on a tkinter app -Generator works faster because of an issue with calculating force each time particle's coordinates are recalculated -Compared Sobol sequence discreapncy to ours
+-Generator doesn't sample points on a tkinter app\n -Generator works faster because of an issue with calculating force each time particle's coordinates are recalculated -Compared Sobol sequence discreapncy to ours